Cookie Policy

 Last updated: April 17, 2026

 This Cookie Policy explains how SiteLetter (operated by Donatas Petrauskas, individuali veikla, Lithuania) uses cookies and similar storage technologies on siteletter.com and app.siteletter.com (the "Service").
-It should be read together with our Privacy Policy.
+It should be read together with the Privacy Policy.

 1. What Cookies Are